-Carbon and our partners use the following common online technologies to collect information from your web browser usage:-
+We and our partners use the following common online technologies to collect information from your web browser usage:

-Carbon also use secure server-to-server connections with some of our partners and third parties to collect information using a mechanism called “cookie syncing” where Carbon and our partner/third parties use a “match table” to append information collected based on different Identifiers in Carbon.
+We also use secure server-to-server connections with some of our partners and third parties to collect information using a mechanism called “cookie syncing” where we and our partner/third party use a “match table” to append information collected based on different Identifiers into our Platform.

 3. What Information do we store and process?

-Carbon stores and processes information about your online activity and the devices that you use in accordance with regional legislative requirements such as the GDPR and the CCPA.
-Information collected by Carbon and our partners includes the following:-
+We store and process information about your online activity and the devices that you use in accordance with regional legislative requirements such as the GDPR and the CCPA.
+Information is collected by us or our partners and includes the following:

-- Consent information – consent and privacy choices as consent strings or signals depending on the applicable laws, for example the iab TCF (Transparency and Consent Framework) consent strings in the EU/EEA to meet the requirements of GDPR and the US Privacy string to meet the requirements of CCPA..
+Consent/privacy choices strings/signals depending on the relevant country laws, for example the iab TCF (Transparency and Consent Framework) consent strings in the EU/EEA to meet the requirements of GDPR and the US Privacy string to meet the requirements of CCPA.

-- Third party information – Carbon receives information from third parties which are appended to your profile using a common Identifier and can include your interest or intent for categories of data (e.g. automotive or gardening) as well as demographic signals (e.g. gender and age range).
+We receive information from third parties which we append to your profile using a common Identifier and can include your interest or intent for categories of data (e.g. automotive or gardening) as well as demographic signals (e.g. gender and age range).

 Third Party information